QHarshil/TaskRouterX/README.md

 ## 🚀 Getting Started

-Get TaskRouterX running on your local machine in under 5 minutes.
+Get TaskRouterX running on your local machine.

 ### Prerequisites